West Bengal Transport Corporation: Public initiatives

 In 41 days the area was converted into a paradise for tram lovers, with stamps, tickets, coins, old tram documents and vintage photos.
 Food, music and art will be added in due course to make it an international tourist destination for tram lovers.

 Launched by MD Rajanvir Singh Kapur IAS in presence of Chairman Rachpal Singh IPS Retd.

 Other utilities

 Intelligent Transport System

 To cope up with the increasing demand of public transport in the city, some innovative measures were taken up, with a cost of ₹ 9,39,89,926, except fleet management.
-This also includes the Pathadisha app.
+This also includes the Yatri Sathi app.